 15 of The Best Things To Do In Newport, RI This Summer

 Explore The Cliff Walk

 The Cliff Walk is always one of my top recommendations for visitors in Newport, especially in the summer.
 It’s runs 3.5 miles along the coast.
 Parts of the trail are paved and easily walkable, while other parts feature a rugged and rocky shoreline.
 Cliff Walk starts near First Beach and Memorial Blvd, with several exit points along the way, ending at Bellevue Ave. before Bailey’s Beach.
-It’s a beautiful walk that will take you along Newport’s stunning coastline, past historic mansions and rocky beaches.
+It’s a beautiful walk that will take you along Newport’s stunning coastline, past historic mansions and rocky beaches enjoying the scenic ocean views.
 There’s metered parking along Memorial Blvd at Easton’s (First) Beach and on Narragansett Ave near Forty Steps.
 Note there is currently a detour between Forty Steps/Narragansett Ave and Webster Street.

 Visit Bowen’s Wharf

 A bustling seaport in the heart of Newport, Bowen’s Wharf is known for its quaint shops, art galleries, a bustling restaurant scene, and deep-water dockage.
-Boats and ships can pull right into the harbor including well-known tours like Rum Runner and the Aquidneck.
+Walk along Thames Street and watch boats and ships pull right into the harbor including well-known tours like Rum Runner and the Aquidneck.
 Shop, dine and enjoy beautiful views of Newport Harbor.

 Drive or Bike Around Ocean Drive